hugofitipaldi/gwas_mining/R/affiliation_example.md

     ## 4 Anke Hinney       Germany                                   Department of Chi…
     ## 5 Barbara J. Coffey United States                             Department of Psy…
     ## 6 Benjamin M. Neale United States_United States_United States 1 Psychiatric and…

+Free-text affiliations and identified country of affiliation are separated by underscores.
+Each affiliation line pertains to one geographical location 9one country of affiliation), but a dual result can be yielded by the function due to similar country names and/or university names.
+This error can be easily diagnosed and corrected by the following few lines of code (it will be later introduced inside the function definition in the development package `affiliation`):

 ``` r
 # identifying issues (misclassification)